COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Utah/README_UT.md

 ```
 ## Updates

-04/05/2024: Updated to incorporate post-launch file format changes (including new subgroups) and update student counts.
+04/19/2024: Updated to match new StudentGroup_TotalTested convention, address issues in merging, and correct issue with derived performance counts at the state level.